flexyourrights/openpolice/README.md

 It is currently in continued, heavy development, with the pilot program rolling now in early 2019.
 I plan to provide more documentation in the coming weeks.
 Thank you for your interest and patience!
+This software began as an internal tool to design our database, then prototype survey generation.
+Then it was adapted to the Laravel framework, and has continued to grow towards a content-management system for data-focused websites.

 The upcoming Open Police web app can be tested out here, feedback welcome via the end of the <b>beta demo</b> submission process:<br />